ewquon/SOWFA-6/tests/TVMIOwithChangingWindDir/README.md

 This small test case tests the timeVaryingMappedInletOutlet (TVMIO) boundary condition, simulating a uniform wind with sinusoidally varying wind direction.
 There is neutral stratification with negligible Coriolis force.
+For solution stability, buoyancy effects have been turned off by setting graviational acceleration to 0, which eliminates vertical fluctuations and renders the problem effectively 2D.

 ## Dependencies
 These instructions assume starting from scratch a clean environment.
 If you